kalebbennaveed/clar-splat/README.md

 ## Running safety filter

 The below example is demonstrated for single-integrator dynamics which is ideal for mobile robots.
 If you want to explore double-integrator check out the instructions on [safer-splat](https://github.com/chengine/safer-splat/tree/master).
-We will similarly run the Safe Splat container and perforns steps to run various trajectories, perform filteration adn finally visualize them.
+We will similarly run the Safe Splat container and perforns steps to run various trajectories, perform filteration and finally visualize them.

 ```
 cd ~/clar-splat/SafeSplat/